cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ## <a id='info'></a>Gathering Diagnostic Information ##

-Gather the diagnostic information that shows the symptoms of the problem you are troubleshooting, and also "baseline" information for context.
+Use the techniques in this section to gather diagnostic information that captures the symptoms of the problem you are troubleshooting.

 ### <a id='env'></a>Examining Environment Variables ###